 The sounds of bluegrass, country, folk, rock-n-roll, reggae and more echo off the water in an open-air sound shell only Mother Nature can provide.
 Tempting aromas waft from local food vendors as they offer snacks throughout the show.
 After dark, colored floodlights vie for attention with the stars.
 The atmosphere is one of bliss, a feeling found only at summer concerts in the great outdoors.

-The 2017 Season kick-off for MOTO (Music on the Overlook is Friday June 2.
 See the full line-up here: Music on the Overlook.

 Date-worthy dining in the St. Croix Valley.
 Two top-notch restaurants with outdoor seating earn the drive up on their own.